|Area: Chinook Pass

 The country is open and invites further exploration – we explored a side trail that led to a rocky area with numerous wildflower displays.
 The geology is such that the word “moonscape” comes to mind.
 We even found a small, natural arch (west of Edgar Rock) on another side-trail.

 This is thunderstorm country – even when cool and overcast, the air can grow thick with humidity.
 Be cautious when the sky darkens and thunder rumbles, especially near the summit where the trail is exposed as it winds between boulders, weathered snags, and outcroppings.
-Though the day was cloudy, humidity was high and we felt sluggish on the “ups.”
+Though the day was cloudy, the humidity was high and we felt sluggish on the “ups.”

 Getting there: From Chinook Pass drive east on SR 410 to River Road (No. 1706) and turn right to cross Naches River.
 At Road No. 1704 turn left, continue past private cabins and residences to Spur Road 311 to the Lost Creek trailhead (Trail No. 964).
 Park on the shoulder of road (no facilities).
 Display your Northwest Forest Pass and keep party size small, parking is limited.
 Map: Green Trails Old Scab Mountain No. 272.
 For additional information contact the Naches Ranger District (Okanogan-Wenatchee Forest) at 509-653-1401.